Sojourner Consulting is a mission-driven planning and strategic consultancy.

 Needs Assessments for Immigrants, Refugees and English Learners

 We help clients conduct needs assessments to understand how they can improve their programs and policies.
-Clients develop actionable recommendations on policy, planning, and communications, and improve their understanding of how to engage stakeholders.In particular, we are known for our work with immigrants, refugees and English learners.
-We bring the following skills to this work:
+We are known for our work with immigrants, refugees and English learners, and other hard to reach populations.Our work includes:

 Strategic Consulting